 For 4 - 6 weeks, do not lift your arm higher than your shoulder on the side of your body where your ICD was placed.

-You will need to see your doctor regularly for monitoring.
+You will need to see your health care provider regularly for monitoring.
 Your doctor will make sure your ICD is working correctly and will check to see how many shocks it has sent and how much power is left in the battery.
 Your first follow-up visit will probably be about 1 month after your ICD is placed.

 Most devices will not interfere with your defibrillator, but some with strong magnetic fields might.
-Ask your doctor or nurse if you have questions about any specific device.
+Ask your provider if you have questions about any specific device.

 Most appliances in your home are safe to be around.
 This includes your refrigerator, washer, dryer, toaster, blender, personal computer and fax machine, hair dryer, stove, CD player, remote controls, and microwave.